Annual statement FAQs

 How is this different to a bill?

-Your annual statement is a summary of the last 12 months and a projection of the next 12 months, whereas your bill states charges, amount owed, and payments received for a set billing period, either quarterly or monthly.
+Your annual statement is a summary of the last 12 months and a projection of the next 12 months, whereas your bill states charges, amount owed, and payments received for a set billing period.

 Why are these being sent separately from my bills?